 In a bowl beat together curd and all the remaining ingredients i.e. the coriander powder, salt and turmeric.
 Pour this mix over the meat and mix it well.
 Add only as much water that it dries up when meat is tender.

-When a little water remains, reduce the heat and simmer till the water dries up and only ghee remains.
-Garnish with fresh coriander and serve with fresh warm rotis, naan or tandori roti will do well.
+When a little water remains, reduce the heat and simmer till all the water dries up and only ghee remains.
+Garnish with fresh coriander and serve with warm chapattis, naan or tandoori roti.

 The work and collective effort put into creating this dish has ritualistic qualities and for me will always remind me of the times we have spent cooking and devouring it as a family.